coinop-logan/zap-trails/first-writeup.md

 For the above algorithm to work (at least without any other content curation mechanisms), every new user needs to be able to zap.
 Otherwise, their feed remains empty.

-If they can't zap, they could still operate in a sort of read-only mode, looking at the network from the perspective of other accounts.
+If they can't zap, they could still operate in a sort of read-only mode, looking at the network from the perspective of other accounts (See "What does Alex Jones see?" below).
 But to participate in the network dynamic, they'd need zaps.
 Similarly, they could post, but without at least a self-zap (see next section) it wouldn't enter the zap network, and thus would not be seen in anyone's feeds.

 We could think of some ways around this, but there's an argument to be made that this is actually a good thing, that we *want* a user to have to set up a lightning wallet and send a first zap.

 When Xbox Live first came out, the only way to get on the network was to buy a starter pack which included a mic.
 This allowed game developers to rely comfortably on the assumption that all Xbox Live players could communicate with voice.
 Similarly, a Nostr client that takes it for granted that all of its users are capable of zapping can rely comfortably on the dynamics above.

+My hunch is that this would be worth the cost of a higher barrier of entry to users.

 #### Self-Zaps